jaegertracing/documentation/content/docs/1.16/operator.md

   esIndexCleaner:
     enabled: true                                 // turn the cron job deployment on and off
     numberOfDays: 7                               // number of days to wait before deleting a record
+    schedule: "55 23 * * *"                       // cron expression for it to run
 ```

 The connection configuration to storage is derived from storage options.